 In the last two years of legal marijuana sales in Colorado, there has been a cornucopia of 420-friendly events — arty dinners, joint- and sushi-rolling classes, speed dating happy hours and even bus tours of residential Christmas light displays.

-But no entrepreneur has yet figured out the tricky cannabis event space as well as Kendal Norris, whose Mason Jar Event Group will throw another luxe bash later this month.
+But no entrepreneur has yet figured out the tricky cannabis event space as well as Kendal Norris, founder of Mason Jar Event Group.

-Looking back to Mason Jar’s previous events — an effortless-glam dinner party celebrating autumn in September and a ripped-from-Sunset Magazine yoga brunch in November, both of which involved several cannabis-and-cocktails pairings and live music amid picturesque Boulder-area farms — it’s easy to see why these weed events were so memorable, and why so many are already looking forward to her next event in the series, a Winter dinner on Jan.
-28.
+Looking back to Mason Jar’s previous events — an effortless-glam dinner party celebrating autumn and a ripped-from-Sunset Magazine yoga brunch, both of which involved several cannabis-and-cocktails pairings and live music amid picturesque Boulder-area farms — it’s easy to see why these weed events were so memorable.

 O, and there’s “Top Chef”-winning restaurateur Hosea Rosenberg over there watching over the kitchen space.
 And a limo bus, included in your ticket price, shuttles eventgoers to and from the event from central transportation hubs in Boulder and Denver.
 And all of these events are zero-waste with full composting and recycling programs.